Linzy0227/SRMNet/README.md

 ## Acknowledgments

-We would like to extend our gratitude to the following individuals for their contributions to this project:
+We would like to extend our gratitude to the following project:

 - [D3Dnet](https://github.com/XinyiYing/D3Dnet): Thank you for your valuable code contributions and insights.